andreasmalik/VSCodeSnippets/README.md

 ## Todo

-I will extend the snippets for some features:

-* Complete snippets for JSDoc.
-* Documentation with all commands (table) in README.md.
+* Documentation with all commands as a table in README.md.

 ##License